ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 ## Required licenses and permissions

-**Currently, information barriers are in preview**.
-When these features are generally available, they'll be included in subscriptions, such as:
+Information barriers are rolling out now, and are included in subscriptions, such as:

 - Microsoft 365 E5
 - Office 365 E5